×

 As a foreigner living in Tokyo, will I have access to public healthcare?
 What is it like?

 "As a foreigner living in Tokyo, you will have access to public healthcare, provided you are enrolled in one of Japan's health insurance programs, such as the National Health Insurance (NHI) or Employee's Health Insurance.
 The Japanese healthcare system is known for its high-quality medical services, well-equipped facilities, and well-trained healthcare professionals.
 However, it is important to note that not all medical staff may be fluent in English, so it might be helpful to have a Japanese-speaking friend or a translation app to assist you during medical appointments.
-Additionally, while public healthcare in Japan is generally affordable due to the insurance coverage, you may still be required to pay a percentage of the medical costs out-of-pocket," said an expat in Tokyo.
+Additionally, while public healthcare in Japan is generally affordable due to the insurance coverage, you may still be required to pay a percentage of the medical costs out-of-pocket," said one expat living in Tokyo.

 View More Answers